formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

  * What are all of the individual patterns that can be made?
  * How does symmetry about both axes influence the pattern?
  * What patterns emerge when every point starts off, and only every `n` point starts on (for different values of `n`).
- * Finally, for the ultimate time sync: initialize Conway's Game of Life boards with Hitomezashi pattern.
+ * Finally, for the ultimate time sink: initialize Conway's Game of Life boards with Hitomezashi pattern.

 ## Flooding algorithm